kellijohnson-NOAA/configuration/.github/pull_request_template.md

 # What tests were implemented?
 <!---
-Please uncomment the method that you used and describe how it was implemented in the space below.
+Please uncomment the method(s) that you used and describe how it was implemented in the space below.
 If there are relevant files, please zip them and include them in this PR.
 -->
 <!---No tests were needed, I am a :unicorn:.-->
 <!---The code is self-tested using examples that are ...-->